Manoj-P-Kurdekar/British-Airways/README.md

 5. Create a pull request to merge your changes into the main branch.

-### License

-This data collection task is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 ## Task 2: Predictive Modeling of Customer Bookings